1 9 5 7 (UK)

 220 x 15/30 minute episodes

-Dancing blank-faced pig puppets Pinky and Perky (Perky was the one who wore the hat) were created and controlled by Czech puppeteers Jan and Vlasta Dalibor.
+Dancing blank-faced pig puppets Pinky and Perky were created and controlled by Czechoslovakian refugees Jan and Vlasta Dalibor (pictured below right) who smuggled themselves into Britain in 1948.

-The porcine duo with high-pitched voices were longtime TV favourites with their amusing cabaret of marionette struttings to contemporary pop music.
+The porcine duo with high-pitched voices became longtime TV favourites with their amusing cabaret of marionette struttings to contemporary pop music.

 The sound emanating from the snouts of the puppet pigs sounded uncannily similar to playing a Little Jimmy Osmond record at 78 rpm, yet during the 60s they were amazingly successful.